 Specifications

-Frame: ALUXX aluminium hardtail
+Frame: Giant ALUXX aluminium hardtail

 Motor: Giant SyncDrive Sport 2, 75Nm

-Battery: Giant EnergyPak Smart 430Wh
+Battery: Giant EnergyPak Smart 430Wh, range extender compatible

-Fork: SR Suntour XCM ATB DS, 100mm
+Fork: SR Suntour XCM ATB DS coil, 100mm

 Shock: N/A (hardtail)

-Tyres: Maxxis Rekon 29 x 2.4in
+Tyres: Maxxis Rekon, 29 x 2.4in

 Drivetrain: Shimano CUES 9-speed